AllureOfTheStars/Allure/PLAYING.md

 are specialized versions of 'a' and 'p', offering narrower default item choice.
 The commands that take player time are marked with a *.

                key       command
                <         ascend a level*
                >         descend a level*
                ?         display help
+               I         display inventory
                a         apply a consumable*
-               I       display inventory
                c         close a door*
                d         drop an object*
                g         get an object*
-               i       display inventory
+               o         open a door*
                p         project a projectile*
                q         quaff a drink*
-               r       read a comm*
+               r         read a tablet*
                t         throw a missile*
                z         zap a mechanism*
-               CTRL-r  restart game
-               CTRL-s  save game
-               CTRL-x  save and exit

-To make a ranged attack, you need to set your target first, using targeting mode.
+To make a ranged attack, you need to set your target first, using targeting mode ('*' or '/' key).
 Note that the target, for the few commands that require any, is indicated by the targeting cursor.
 The origin of a command
 --- the hero that performs it --- is unaffected by targeting.
 For example, not the targeted door, but one adjacent to the selected hero is closed by him.

 To avoid confusion, commands that take time are blocked when targeting